Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 Derrick White Insights vs. the 76ers

-- White's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- White's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Allowing 110.9 points per contest, the 76ers are the third-ranked squad in the NBA on defense.
+- The 76ers are the third-best defensive squad in the league, conceding 110.9 points per contest.

-- On the boards, the 76ers have allowed 41.2 rebounds per contest, which puts them second in the NBA.
+- The 76ers allow 41.2 rebounds per game, ranking second in the NBA.

-- Looking at assists, the 76ers are ranked sixth in the league, allowing 24.2 per contest.
+- In terms of assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.

-- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked team in the NBA.
+- In terms of 3-pointers, the 76ers are ranked fifth in the NBA, giving up 11.6 makes per game.

 Derrick White vs. the 76ers